Dark Angel (band): Deaths of band members, Extinction Level Event and possible sixth studio album (2023–present)

 When asked in an August 2025 interview with Metal Rules if he had "many songs in [his] can that [he] could start writing" another Dark Angel album, Hoglan said, "I'm not even thinking about that.
 But yeah, we have an entire unrecorded album's worth of material from 30 years ago that when Jim Durkin heard it, he was like, 'Holy crap, let's make this our next record.'
 I was like, 'Wait a minute, Jim.
 Let's write from the ground up.'
 So we have shit tons of songs.
 But that doesn't mean I'm ready to commit any of those old songs to new stuff.
 I'm not ready to do that yet.
 But writing thrash metal, that's the easiest thing in the world for me.
 I wrote this album in two months.
 Four months, I guess."

+Hoglan announced in April 2026 that the band was "no longer associated" with Reversed Records.
+Dark Angel will resume live activities by supporting Death to All on a four-date Australian tour in January 2027, with Hoglan performing double duties.

 Style and legacy

-Dark Angel's musical style has been mainly labeled as thrash metal, with influences and inspirations coming from a variety of musical genres, including traditional heavy metal, progressive rock, punk and doom metal, as well as the new wave of British heavy metal (NWOBHM) and Bay Area thrash metal scenes of the 1980s.
+Dark Angel's musical style is mainly labeled as thrash metal, with influences and inspirations coming from a variety of musical genres, including traditional heavy metal, progressive rock, punk and doom metal, as well as the new wave of British heavy metal (NWOBHM) and Bay Area thrash metal scenes of the 1980s.
 Eduardo Rivadavia of AllMusic notes that Dark Angel is known for their "speed, power, and imagination", and adds that, although the band "only had a few tricks at their disposal", they "[executed] them extremely well."
+The band's motto is "too fast my ass".

-Dark Angel has been cited as an influence by numerous metal bands, including Pantera, Cannibal Corpse, Morbid Angel, At the Gates, Incantation, and Exhorder.
+Dark Angel has been cited as an influence by several metal bands, including Pantera, Sepultura, Cannibal Corpse, Morbid Angel, At the Gates, Incantation, and Exhorder.